 - Provide guidance and support to the Executive Director and Chief Operating Officer

-Please note that the Board of Directors is voluntary and serve without remuneration.
+Please note that the Board of Directors is voluntary, and members serve without remuneration.

 Who are we looking for?